 Boomers have changed how retirement is viewed.
 “Baby boomers have rewritten the rules in every stage of life, and retirement is no different.
 They see retirement as more of a transition from full-time work” (Catherine Collinson).

 A new model of retirement has been developed.
 Rather than work 40-60-hour workweeks, they stay active and involved on their own terms.
-With thought and planning, people find ways to live a life that keeps them active, focused, but provides continual growth and value.
+With thought and planning, people find ways to live a life that keeps them engaged and focused but provides continual growth and value.

 “Retire?
 Never!
 I’m going to stay in show business until I’m the only one left” (George Burns).

 The Father does not make promises that He does not keep.
-The Father solemnly promised that He would free the nation of Israel from slavery and bondage in Egypt and bring them into a good land, a land flowing with milk and honey (Exodus 3:8).
+The Father solemnly promised that He would free the nation of Israel from slavery and bondage in Egypt and bring them into a good land, a land flowing with milk and honey.

 But the Father never promised it would be easy.

 The nation was freed by the Father’s mighty hand.
-He used ten devastating plagues, and the miracle of the Red Sea.
+He used ten devastating plagues and the miracle of the Red Sea.
 He parted the sea for the nation of Israel while destroying the armies of Egypt.
-He brought them to the land of Kadesh-Barnea just a stone’s throw away the Promised Land.
+He brought them to the land of Kadesh-Barnea, just a stone’s throw away from the Promised Land.

 A committee of 12 spies, one from each of the 12 tribes, was selected to secretly enter the land and spy it out.
 Were the promises of the Father really true?
 Was the Promised Land as He had described it?

 Indeed, it was all true, but there was a catch.
-The land was full of walled cities, large armies, and worst of all giants, the sons of Anak.
-We are very familiar with one of them who lived and died 400 years later in the time David, Goliath.
+The land was full of walled cities, large armies, and, worst of all, giants, the sons of Anak.
+We are very familiar with one of them, Goliath, who lived and died 400 years later in the time of David.

 Two reports were compiled.
-An evil report was given by the majority.
+The majority gave an evil report.
 Ten of the spies acknowledged the magnificence of the land, but they emphasized the fear that was in their hearts.
 They focused on the obstacles.
-For them it boiled down to simple facts, the fortifications were too strong, and the armies were too powerful.
+For them, it boiled down to simple facts, the fortifications were too strong, and the armies were too powerful.